axill12/SPARQL-queries-on-geoDatabase/README.md

 This project includes some queries in SPARQL on a geographical database i created.
 Insertion of data and queries were realized in Protege.
+These databases store their data in owl, rdf and rdfs.

 With query in image with name "Austria has borders with countries" i asked with which countries Austria has borders.